 If you choose you can get to Crete by sea.
 There are two main companies that connect Chania and Iraklion to mainland Greece, ANEK and Minoan Lines.

 WHAT TO SEE

 The City of Chania is located on the west side of Crete.
 It has 52,000 inhabitants and is about a half hour drive from Platanias.
 Chania boasts the Venetian Harbour, the old port, the narrow shopping streets, waterfront restaurants.
-It is lovely, especially the harbour.
+It is lovely, especially the harbor.
 It has an exciting nightlife so if that is your preference Chania is ideal.